Peer reviewed publications

 Editors: Reeves Flores & Paardekooper

-Reeves Flores and I organised a conference for EXARC on the history of experimental archaeology in Sagnlandet Lejre in 2012.
-My role in the proceedings was to manage the editors, invite extra authors, co-edit the articles and manage the process so we are not running out of time.
-I also manage the contact with the publisher and the NGOs covering the costs.
+Reeves Flores and I organised a conference for EXARC on the history of experimental archaeology in Sagnlandet Lejre (DK) in 2012.
+My role in the proceedings was to manage the editors, invite extra authors, co-edit the articles and manage the process so we were not running out of time.
+I also managed the contact with the publisher and the NGOs covering the costs.

 Espais de presentació del patrimoni arqueològic: la reconstrucció in situ a debat.

 Editors: Belarte, Masriera, Paardekooper & Santacana Mestre

 2011 we organised a conference in Calafell (ES) on the debate about on-site reconstruction of archaeological remains.
 This was the 6th international archaeological conference at Calafell.
 Papers include important sites like Colonial Williamsburg (USA), Guedelon (FR), Carnuntum (AT) and Xanten (DE).
 I was one of the editors of the articles (text and contents) and worked on the English texts although I am no native speaker.

 Guide to the archaeological open air museums in Europe